IV Sedation Dentistry

 Not All Sedation Is the Same!

 Some dentists use the terms conscious sedation, sleep dentistry, or snooze dentistry to mislead people into believing that they will be asleep during their dental appointment.
 The Texas Dental Board will only allow very few dentists to administer deep sedation.
 They must have extra-extensive, rigorous training and clinical experience to provide proof of their skills.
-Dr. Mitchmore was trained to administer deep sedation at the exclusive and prestigious Duquesne University in Pittsburgh.
+Dr. Mitchmore was trained to administer deep sedation dental treatment at the exclusive and prestigious Duquesne University in Pittsburgh.

 At LifeSmiles in Houston Texas, we offer light to deep sedation including general anesthesia when necessary.
 Intravenous sedation is safer and more predictable than oral sedation alone.
 Not only can the level of sedation be controlled much more accurately, the drugs can also be reversed if necessary.
 Trying to use oral sedation for deep effects is just not safe or practical.
 There are too many variables such as: what the patient has eaten, how quickly the drug passes through the stomach or intestines, and how quickly the person metabolizes the drugs.